 11. Bhedaghat, Madhya Pradesh

 Located at a mere 20km from the city of Jabalpur, the gorges of Bhedaghat are one of a kind.
-Famed the world over for its marble rock formations carved by the mighty Narmada, Bhedaghat is a full of raw natural beauty.
+Famed the world over for its marble rock formations carved by the mighty Narmada, Bhedaghat is full of raw natural beauty.
 This place has also been used as a shooting location for the Bollywood movie Ashoka.
-The meandering river, giant rock faces and nearby Dhuandhar falls and Chausath Yogini temple (dedicated to Goddess Durga) make for a great visual treat, especially on a moonlit night.
+The meandering river, giant rock faces and nearby Dhuandhar fall and Chausath Yogini temple (dedicated to Goddess Durga) make for a great visual treat, especially on a moonlit night.
 Mark your calendars and head out this September!